lfads/lfads-run-manager/docs/drive.md

 dc.name = 'lorenz_example';
 ```

 Then, we can add the individual datasets within based on their individual paths.
-Note that when a new dataset instance
+Note that when a new dataset instance is created, it is automatically added to the `DatasetCollection` and will replace any dataset that has the same name if present.

 ```matlab
 MyExperiment.Dataset(dc, 'dataset001.mat');